-Corvidae completed a site visit on September 16, 2021.
 The property is predominantly a paved area, with shoreline vegetation including with high densities of Himalayan blackberry and English ivy.
 The shoreline is large rock, with vegetation species listed in Table 1.
-There is extensive human use, indicated by the invasive species and garbage along the shoreline.
+There are extensive human impacts to the area, indicated by the invasive species, concrete and garbage along the shoreline.
 Appendix B shows photos of the shoreline vegetation.